 A sketch of the obelisk appeared in a local newspaper article published in 1935.

-The boundary post between Middlesex and Hertfordshire,
+A further, rather grand, boundary post between Middlesex and Hertfordshire,

 that once stood on the railway bank south of Hawkshead bridge, Potter’s Bar.